lpic2book/src/docs/lpic2.208.1.md

 preferable or imposes risk, depends on the circumstances.
 If the server is using multiple network interfaces and/or IP addresses, special care should be taken when configuring services.
-Every daemon exposing services to the network could contain code based or configuration errors.
+Every daemon exposing services to the network could contain code based or configuration based errors.
 These errors could be abused by someone with malicious intentions.
 By minimizing the so called network footprint of the server, the available attack surface is also minimized.
 Whether or not the